msaintja/CheXpert-policies/README.md

 # Learning (PyTorch)

 Run `CheXpert.py`.
+> NOTE: By default, this code will run a ResNet-152 architecture trained from scratch.
+To change any parameter (architecture/learning rate/optimizer/...), please edit the variables from line 119.

 You may need to install [Pytorch](https://pytorch.org/get-started/locally/), and install required modules, some of which are listed in the `requirements.txt` file.